 As an example, a newly implemented deep fall drawdown of a reservoir would likely result in a major effect as it alters the accumulation point of coarse sediments and exposes more shoreline and lake-bottom fine sediments to potential movement.
-The deep fall drawdown operation would be in effect through the project life and therefor long-term in duration.
+The deep fall drawdown operation would be in effect through the project life and, therefore, long-term in duration.
 Effects within the reservoir would be local to the reservoir.
 A smaller alteration in the rule curve, such as refill at a later calendar date, would likely be negligible or minor effects, long-term in duration and local to the reservoir.

 There are no new hydraulic or sediment models (e.g., HEC-RAS) run as part of the analysis.
 Existing hydraulic models inform the professional engineering judgment wrapped into the qualitative levels of change listed above.
 Furthermore, the measures under consideration are primarily about operational changes outside of the major flood season.
-New potential hydraulic and sediment models would differentiate the alternatives significantly more during the high flows of the flood season, in contrast to the relatively lower-flow late spring, summer and fall.